Electrical Engineering (EE)

 EE 640 Applied Random Processes (3) Random variables, multivariate distributions, random sequences, stochastic convergence, stationary and nonstationary processes, spectral analysis, Karhunen-Loeve expansion, Markov processes, mean square estimation, Kalman filters.
-Pre: MATH 471 (or equivalent).
+Pre: 342 or MATH 471 (or equivalent).

 EE 642 Detection and Estimation Theory (3) Fundamentals of signal detection and estimation theory.
 Hypothesis testing, parametric and nonparametric detection, sequential detection, parametric estimation, linear estimation, robust detection and estimation, and applications to communication systems.
 Pre: 640.